mvdungern/emoncms-docker/README.md

 # About

 Docker image for running [Emoncms](https://github.com/emoncms/emoncms).
 Very much a work in progress built for my own dockerfile/github learnings.
 Used mostly with an Iotawatt device, any feedback on other compatible devices would be appreciated.

-Originally forked from [mattheworres](https://github.com/mattheworres/emoncms-docker) Unraid docker - if using Unraid definitely start there
+This image was originally forked from [mattheworres](https://github.com/mattheworres/emoncms-docker) Unraid docker - if using Unraid definitely start there as a template is provided.

-This image assumes you already have the following instances running and properly configured: MySQL or MariaDB, Redis, and MQTT.
+The image assumes you already have the following instances running and properly configured if desired: MySQL or MariaDB (required), Redis (optional but recommended), and MQTT (only required if using devices requiring it).

 # Quick start

-Image was designed to work wth the examples on [Marius Hosting](https://mariushosting.com/docker/) for a Synology NAS, but should work elsewhere with some fine tuning.
+Image works well with the docker setups given by [Marius Hosting](https://mariushosting.com/docker/) for use on a Synology NAS, but should work elsewhere.

 The following Enviroment Settings are exposed during creation